username123115/ctfWriteups/picoCTFAllRev/miniRedPwn/MATRIX/README.md

 point it seems our only option is to create an emulator/interpreter to be able to debug and reverse engineer this program.

-My program [interpreter.py](./interpreter.py) contains some information on that documents what all the instructions are doing.
+My program [interpreter.py](./interpreter.py) contains some information that documents what all the instructions are doing.
 Afterwards came the debugger [debugger.py](./debugger.py) which has the ability to set one break-point at a time, print the values of registers and stack, and step and print